grenade-inspector0/r6-afk-bot/README.md

 It currently will get your reputation to 'disruptive' (the second lowest), with no text/voice abuse or friendly fire and a maxed out griefing bar.
 Griefing currently has no in-game penalties, unlike the others, so it's useful for clearing out your penalties without actually having to play the game.

+Requirements:
-Requirements (In Settings -> Display):
+- Change these settings (In Settings -> Display):
   - Turn HUD Display Area to 100
   - Turn Menu Display Area to 100
+- Download the latest tesseract installer and setup it up. (https://github.com/UB-Mannheim/tesseract/wiki)

 Should work with any 16:9 resolution.
 Won't work on ultra-wide monitors.